 to protect your visual health

-Essilor also offers a new category of lenses designed for connected life: Eyezen™, incorporating two new technologies, Eyezen™ Focus which helps adapt visual correction to the viewing distances of each digital device including very close vision and a light filtering technology which helps protect the eyes from harmful blue-violet light emitted by digital screens.
+Essilor also offers a category of lenses designed for connected life: Eyezen™, incorporating two new technologies, Eyezen™ Focus which helps adapt visual correction to the viewing distances of each digital device including very close vision and a light filtering technology which helps protect the eyes from harmful blue-violet light emitted by digital screens.
 These lenses are available in all corrections (myopia, hyperopia...) but also for those who have no visual defects and who simply want to relieve and help protect their eyes every day.